jrq3rq/recapai/README.md

 ## Overview

 RecapAI is an AI-powered tool designed to simplify complex documents and text.
 Making the fine print crystal clear.
+Our primary goal is to build a Chrome extensions extension that when users highlight text, it gives them a summerized list in order of the most important parts.

 ## Key Features